You probably heard that to tree planter job is one of the hardest in the world.

 But why are people still applying for this tree planting job?

-For a lot of people, tree planting can be one of the coolest summer jobs out there.
+For a lot of people, a tree planting job can be one of the coolest summer adventures out there.
 It also can be the best way to escape your daily routines and commitments back home.

 Also, it can be an incredibly rewarding experience — you meet some great people, and you have the potential to make a lot of money.

-There are lots of options, to find a job like this.
+There are lots of options, to find a tree planting job like this.
 But before you apply, make sure you’re the right person for the job!

 Finland is a country of trees and endless forests.
 According to rough estimates, there are more than ten trees per every person in the world in the Finnish forests.
 What does it mean?

-Well, it means that you are doing a significant work for humanity.
-Also, it means, that this job is well respected among Scandinavian people.
+Well, it means that you are doing significant work for humanity.
+Also, it means, that this tree planting job is well respected among Scandinavian people.